unnus/unnus/content/email-series/lookalike-in-healthcare.md

 </p>
 <p>

-<b>In a crowded marketplace like healthcare, not standing out is the same as being invisible</b>.
+<b>In a busy industry like healthcare, not standing out is the same as being invisible</b>.
 </p>

 <p>